The Bigfork Food Bank

 Bigfork is the only food bank in the state that provides wood for clients.
 All wood and labor are donated.

-In operation since 1983, the Bigfork Food Bank distributes both donated and purchased food to more than 190 families in the Bigfork area.
-As a nonprofit, tax exempt, all volunteer organization, its goal is to provide basic nutritional support to those in need.
-Families whose average income falls below 150% of the Federal Poverty Guidelines are eligible for food bank assistance.
+In operation since 1983, the Bigfork Food Bank distributes both donated and purchased food to more than 200 families a year, in the Bigfork area.
+As a nonprofit, tax exempt, all volunteer organization, the goal of the food bank is to provide basic nutritional support to those in need.
+Families whose average income falls below 200% of the Federal Poverty Guidelines are eligible for food bank assistance.
 The food bank is supported entirely by community donations; it receives no funding from government agencies or United Way.

 Generally, the Bigfork Food Bank is open the first and third Tuesdays of the month from 4PM to 6PM; and the second and fourth Tuesdays of the month from 9AM to 1PM.
 The food bank is closed on fifth Tuesdays.
 Special schedules serve holiday clients in November and December.
 For details, see the calendar.